sid-chava/Rain/README.md

 2/13/2025
-Can run the notebook (rag setup).
-Will need a supabase db, open ai key, and gmail key.
+Can clone, but will need a supabase db, open ai key, and gmail key.

 Currently my supabase db has a table called `messages` with the following columns:
 - id